zaiisao/Documentation/en/Agora Platform/websdk_related_faq.md

 ### When the Firefox browser interoperates with the Native SDK, the video in the Firefox browser is rotated in the communication channel.
 How can I fix that?
 Due to the browser limitations, Agora recommends you use the Chrome browser to interoperate with the Native SDK in the communication channel.

+### Why can't I subscribe to the remote streams on Firefox v59.0.2?
+This is a known issue of the Firefox browser, please use a later version of Firefox.